Jennifer Lawrence’s Star Power And $20 Million Paycheck Couldn’t Prevent ‘Passengers’ From Failing At The Box Office

 — Jennifer Lawrence Br (@JLawrenceBrasil) January 3, 2017

 Even though the two haven’t commented on their relationship, Jennifer Lawrence and the Black Swan director appear to have grown fond of each other in a short span of time.
 The two met on the set of Jennifer Lawrence’s upcoming film Mother.
-The Joy actress has previously been romantically linked with Nicholas Hoult and Chris Martin though, based on the comments made to Seth Meyers, it seems as if none of her previous relationships have ever spanned New Year’s Eve.
-Hopefully, Jennifer Lawrence finally had a happy New Year’s Eve, complete with a kiss from her new boyfriend.
+The Joy actress has previously been romantically linked with Nicholas Hoult and Chris Martin, though, based on the comments made to Seth Meyers, it seems as if none of her previous relationships have ever spanned New Year’s Eve.
+Hopefully, Jennifer Lawrence finally had a happy New Year’s Eve complete with a kiss from her new boyfriend.

 [Featured Image by Matt Winkelmeyer/Getty Images]